-- To improve the timely review of follow-up patients, the health board has commissioned an outsourcing initiative.
-Follow-up patients are reviewed and letters are sent to them to offer an outsourced review, with further information about who to contact about their follow-up.
-The health board acknowledges that performance in this area "remains a considerable concern and is a national concern". - The health board holds regular Referral to Treatment Time (RTT) meetings, and reports are submitted to the Clinical Business Meeting.
-A "follow-up appointment project board" has been introduced to monitor follow-up patients and their pathways. - As of 2017-18 no patient waited more than 12 months for their first appointment.
-As at July 2018, no patient was waiting over 36 weeks for their first appointment, this was maintained to the 31st March 2019. - The health board is now fully committed to moving its waiting time performance to the new Health Risk Factors standards and reporting has just commenced with Welsh Government in June 2019.
+Cwm Taf Morganwwg University Health Board What we said needed to get better Progress reported by the health board Ensure that all patients are informed of what to do if they have any concerns or worries around their condition or treatment.
+New ways of working To improve the timely review of follow-up patients, the health board has commissioned an outsourcing initiative.
+Follow-up patients are reviewed and letters are sent to them to offer an extension of the patients are reviewed and letters are sent to them to offer an Share with Primary Care providers the national patient feedback around offering adequate information/ explanation to patients about the suspected problem with their eyes. outsourced review, with further information about who to contact about their follow-up.
+The health board acknowledges that performance in this area "remains a considerable concern and is a national concern".
+The health board holds regular Referral to Treatment Time (RTT) Patients that use buses described difficulties in having to take more than one bus to get to clinic.
+The meetings, and reports are submitted to the Clinical Business Meeting.
+A "follow-up appointment project board" has been introduced to monitor follow-up patients and their pathways. difficulty encountered by car users is the availability of car parking spaces. first appointment.
+As at July 2018, no patient was waiting over 36 weeks for their first appointment, this was maintained to the 31 st Reinforce to clinical staff the importance of sharing information with patients about their treatment to include side effects of treatment.
+March 2019.
+The health board is now fully committed to moving its waiting time performance to the new Health Risk Factors standards and reporting has just commenced with Welsh Government in June 2019.

-- Consider how the role of the Eye-Care Liaison Officers (ECLO) could be better advertised so that patients can access this resource as the minority of patients who knew about it described to the CHC as very helpful. - Ensure that information leaflets are shared with patients either in hard copy or electronically. - Consider including information about estimated waiting times whilst in the Clinic waiting room in either the Patient Information leaflets or via other means of communicating with patients. - Share information with patients about the prioritisation of their appointment and current projected timescales before they can be seen. - The health board has made some progress in reducing waiting times for first appointments with 63% of
+Consider how the role of the Eye-Care Liaison Officers (ECLO) could be better advertised so that patients can access this resource as the minority of patients who knew about it described to the CHC as very helpful.

+Consume that information leaflets are shared with patients either in hard copy or electronically.

+- Consider including information about estimated waiting times whilst in the Clinic waiting room in either the Patient Information leaflets or via other means of communicating with patients. - Share information with patients about the prioritisation of their appointment and current projected timescales before they can be seen. - The health board has made some progress in reducing waiting times for first appointments with 63% of